 Habanero nectarine jam will liven up your morning toast and be the star of your next cheese plate.
-This fiery but sweet jam is addictive!
+This fiery but sweet hot pepper jam is addictive!

 Nectarines…a food doesn’t get a name like that for nothing.
 The flavor of nectarines is nothing short of transcendent.
 It conjures up the food of the gods, the raw material for honey, the sweetest, most delectable taste imaginable.
 Nectarines don’t disappoint.